NamrataVLSI/sky130-physical-verification-tapeout/Module2_GDS_Extraction_DRC/L4_Basic_Extraction/README.md

 Nets output
 ```

-showing how many networks were analyzed and how many were converted into resistance networks.
+showing how many nets were analyzed and how many were converted into resistance networks.

 ---

-## 7. Resistance Extraction Output
+## 7. Resistance Extraction Output File

-After running `extresist`, a new file appeared in the working directory:
+After running `extresist`, a new file appeared:

 ```text
 sky130_fd_sc_hd__and2_1.res.ext